-BFO also distinguishes three major families of relations between the entities just sketched: (1) $\langle p, p \rangle$ -relations, obtaining between particular and particular (for example: Werner Ceusters being identical_with the first author of this paper); (2) $\langle p, u \rangle$ -relations, obtaining between particulars and universals (for example: Werner Ceusters being an instance_of the universal person); and (3) $\langle u, u \rangle$ -relations, obtaining between universal and universal (for example: scientific paper being a subkind_of artifact) [15].
-(We here use bold for relations exclusively involving universals, and italic for all other relations.)
+BFO also distinguishes three major families of relations between the entities just sketched: (1) $\langle p, p \rangle$ -relations, obtaining between particular and particular (for example: Werner Ceusters being identical_with the first author of this paper); (2) $\langle p, U \rangle$ -relations, obtaining between particulars and universals (for example: Werner Ceusters being an instance_of the universal person); and (3) $\langle U, U \rangle$ -relations, obtaining between universal and universal (for example: scientific paper being a subkind_of artifact) [15].
+(We here use italic for relations exclusively involving universals, and italic for all other relations.)

-The importance of this trichotomy is exemplified by the fact that relationships such as parthood have distinct properties at the particular and at the universal levels.
-Failure to pay attention to this has led to a number of erroneous representations of relations crucially important in the domain of medical care [16].
+The importance of this trichotomy is exemplified by the fact that relationships such as parthood have distinct properties at the particular and at the universal levels, the failure to pay to attention to which has led to a number of erroneous representations of relations crucially important in the domain of medical care [16].